 For millennia, since the time of Moses, God has spoken through the written word.
 We accept the sixty-six books of the Bible as the very Word of God, accurate and authoritative in all that it teaches.
 We believe that meditating on that written word is the wellspring of spiritual growth and the foundation for all practical Christian living.
 That’s why we spend so much time mulling over its lines and pages.

-We also meet off-campus at the home of one of our deacons on the last Saturday of each month.
+We also meet off-campus at the home of one of our members from time to time.

 Loss is an inevitable part of life.
 We have a group of people who help each other find believing and healing ways to come to grips with the pain of losing a loved one.
 Come and heal with us!